Avpq/Avpq/README.md

-## Hi, I'm Avezz 👋
+## Hi, I'm Avez

 ### ⚙️ Silicon Orchestrator

-I believe the world runs on **0|1**—and I specialize in understanding what happens between those states.
-While many developers build features at the application layer, I dive deep into systems to understand how code and machine interact.
-This isn't just about writing working code; it's about understanding the fundamental principles that govern computation, from statistical models down to hardware execution.
+He ho owns **0|1**, owns the world!
+Understanding how code and machine interact drives me.
+It isn't just about writing working code; it's about understanding the fundamental principles that govern computation, from statistical models down to hardware execution.

 > True mastery in software engineering requires understanding systems at multiple levels of abstraction simultaneously.